ChristofSchwarz/db_ext_master-vis-changer/README.md

 # Master Visualization Changer

-Qlik Sense extension, that shows a group of checkboxes for each measure within a chart.
+This Qlik Sense extension, adds a group of checkboxes for each measure within a chart.
 The user can show/hide the corresponding measure in the chart by selecting/deselecting the checkboxes.
+Also, measures can be **grouped** into such with a modifier (for example
+"full accumulation") and such without.
+That way the user can switch between accumulation and no accumulation.

 ![screenshot](./pics/demo.gif "screenshot")